Road Closures Near 801 Broadway Parking Garage

 Baltimore, MD 21205

-Dr. Paul Lipkin is the director of Medical Informatics and director of the Interactive Autism Network (IAN) at the Kennedy Krieger Institute.
+Dr. Paul Lipkin is the director of Medical Informatics and principal investigator of the Interactive Autism Network (IAN) at the Kennedy Krieger Institute.
 Dr. Lipkin is also an associate professor of pediatrics at the Johns Hopkins University School of Medicine.

 Dr. Lipkin received his undergraduate degree from Rutgers University and attended medical school at the University of Medicine and Dentistry of New Jersey - New Jersey Medical School.
 He received his general pediatric training, focusing on primary care, at Sinai Hospital of Baltimore, followed by subspecialty training in developmental pediatrics at Johns Hopkins University and the Kennedy Krieger Institute.

-Dr. Lipkin joined the faculty of the Kennedy Krieger Institute and Johns Hopkins University in 1995, and today serves as the director of the Center for Development and Learning in the Department of Neurology and Developmental Medicine from 1998 to 2013.
+Dr. Lipkin joined the faculty of the Kennedy Krieger Institute and Johns Hopkins University in 1995.
+He served as the director of the Center for Development and Learning in the Department of Neurology and Developmental Medicine from 1998 to 2013.
 Dr. Lipkin now serves as the director of Medical Informatics at the Kennedy Krieger Institute.
 He is board-certified in pediatrics, neurodevelopmental disabilities, and developmental and behavioral pediatrics.
-At the Institute, Dr. Lipkin oversees the Interactive Autism Network (IAN) and related clinical and research informatics services, connecting those affected by autism and other developmental disorders with researchers throughout the world.
+As director of Medical Informatics, Dr. Lipkin oversees the Interactive Autism Network (IAN) and related clinical and research informatics services, connecting those affected by autism and other developmental disorders with researchers throughout the world.
 He provides clinical service in the Center for Development and Learning, evaluating and treating children with developmental concerns, including autism, attention, learning, and language disorders.
 He serves on the faculty of the Institute's Leadership Education in Neurodevelopmental Disabilities (LEND) program, as well as the medical school's pediatrics programs.

-Dr. Lipkin's career has focused on the early identification and treatment of neurodevelopmental disorders in infants and children.
-He is currently active on initiatives centered on developmental and autism screening in the general population as well as high-risk children, such as those with alcohol-related neurodevelopmental disorder, congenital heart disease, and motor disorders.
-He has recently served on consensus panels examining methods of neurodevelopmental evaluation of children exposed to polychlorinated biphenyls and other neurotoxins (Cefic- Long-range Research Initiative) and on recognition of Alcohol-Related Neurodevelopmental Disorder (US Interagency Coordinating Committee on Fetal Alcohol Disorders).
+Dr. Lipkin has also had a career focus on the early identification and treatment of neurodevelopmental disorders in infants and children.
+He is active on initiatives centered on developmental and autism screening in the general population as well as high-risk children, such as those with congenital heart disease and motor disorders.
+He has served on consensus panels on the neurodevelopmental evaluation of children exposed to alcohol during pregnancy as well as other prenatal and environmental toxins.